-Recent sexiual practice involving the anoretcal area followed by anorectal discharge (mucus only coming out with urgency) may indicate a sexiually transmitted disease.
+Recent sexual practice involving the anal area followed by anal discharge (mucus only coming out with urgency) may indicate a sexually transmitted disease.

 Unfortunately, Your partner doesn’t have to be symptomatic to transmit the infection to you.

-- Chlamydia infection: chlamydia infection of the anoretcum commonly causes a severe urge to poop and only mucus comes out.
+- Chlamydia infection: chlamydia infection of the anorectal commonly causes a severe urge to poop, and only mucus comes out.

-- Syphilis: causes painful ulcers in the anoretcum with the discharge of pus and mucus.
+- Syphilis: causes painful ulcers in the rectum and anal canal with the discharge of pus and mucus.

-- sexiually transmitted campylobacter Jejuni: causes retcaliulcer, mucus-only diarrhea, intense urgency, and abdominal cramps.
+- Sexually transmitted campylobacter Jejuni: causes rectal ulcers, mucus-only diarrhea, intense urgency, and abdominal cramps.

 Symptoms of STDs as a cause of proctitis:

-- Tenesmus: a sense of complete evacuation of theoretcum after defecation.
+- Tenesmus: a sense of complete evacuation of the rectum after defecation.

-- Recent history of anallisexi activities (even with a partner without symptoms).
+- Recent history of anal sexual activities (even with a partner without symptoms).

-- Urgency: sudden and intense urge to poop.
+- Urgency: a sudden and intense urge to poop.

 - Frequency: frequent attacks of stool urgency with nothing coming out or only mucus or pus.

-- retcal discharge: pus, mucus, blood, or mixed discharge.
+- Rectal discharge: pus, mucus, blood, or mixed discharge.

 - Fever may occur.

-- Other genital symptoms may be also present such as ulcers or abnormal discharge.
+- Other genital symptoms, such as ulcers or abnormal discharge, may also be present.

 Consult your doctor or an STD specialist immediately if you suspect you have an STD.